indigotech/bot-urlcrawler/Readme.md

 $ npm start
 ```

-## Need to know
+## Setup

+- Create account at Swiftype
+- Create an `API-based Search Engine` at https://swiftype.com/engines/api
+  - IMPORTANT: Use `Engine name` as `knowledgebase` and `Document Type Name` as `links`

-- The bot will assume that your engine document structure will be like:
+- The bot will assume that your engine document structure will be like: (used for the [search project](https://github.com/indigotech/bot-urlcrawler-search))

 ```javascript
 {